Biosystems-Analytics-Lab/shellcast/docs/WEB.md

 The Google Cloud SDK is principally a command line tool that allows you to interact with Google Cloud from your local machine and perform various tasks.
 You can download, install, and initialize the Google Cloud SDK by following [these instructions](https://cloud.google.com/sdk/docs/quickstart).

-### 4.3 Download Cloud SQL proxy

-You can download and setup the Cloud SQL proxy by following [these instructions](https://cloud.google.com/sql/docs/mysql/quickstart-proxy-test#install-proxy).
-Take note of where you download the proxy script.
-You will need to run it often, so keep it in a place that's easy to reference.
-Install MySQL by following [these instructions](https://downloads.mysql.com/archives/community/).

 ### 4.4 Setup Python virtual environment

-1. Make sure that you have Python 3.11 or higher installed on your machine.
+1. Make sure Google App Engine supports Python version installed on your machine.
+See Google documentation [here](https://cloud.google.com/sdk/docs/install#supported_python_versions).
-2. From the root directory of your local repository, create a virtual environment by running `python3 -m venv venv`.
+2. Create a virtual environment using your familiar environment management tool.
+For example, you can use [venv](https://docs.python.org/3/library/venv.html).
 3. Activate the virtual environment by running `source venv/bin/activate` if on a Linux or Mac machine.
 If on a Windows machine, run `venv\Scripts\activate.bat`.
 Now "python" will refer to the virtual environment's copy of Python 3.
 You can deactivate the virtual environment by running `deactivate` (Linux/Mac/Windows).
 4. Install the app and testing dependencies by running `pip install -r requirements.txt` and then `pip install -r requirements-test.txt`.
 If you get errors that mention `error: invalid command 'bdist_wheel'`, then try running `pip install wheel` first.

+### 4.5 Download Cloud SQL proxy

+You can download and setup the Cloud SQL proxy by following [these instructions](https://cloud.google.com/sql/docs/mysql/quickstart-proxy-test#install-proxy).
+Take note of where you download the proxy script.
+You will need to run it often, so keep it in a place that's easy to reference.
+Install MySQL by following [these instructions](https://downloads.mysql.com/archives/community/).

 ### 4.5 Make a Unix socket directory